-Preston Hollow mom Jennifer Helms, 47, has overhauled her clean routine too.
+Preston Hollow mom Jennifer Helms—co-founder of Cleerlife, a law firm with a mission to teach people how to reduce toxins in their homes—has overhauled her clean routine too.
 Before, the mom of two found herself at the pediatrician’s office all too often with her son, Jack, who had problems ranging from chronic ear infections and stomach pain to developmental challenges like feeding issues and sensory sensitivities to infections like respiratory syncytial virus (RSV) and rotavirus.
 After years of doctors and therapists, and no real remedy, Helms looked to her chemical cabinet.

 “My husband, John, and I had childproofed the home with locks on cabinets to keep Jack and Grace away from products like Windex and bleach, and I began thinking why we even had those products in the first place,” Helms recalls.
 “It never occurred to me back then that there might be safer product choices that would not harm my children.”